nehalpatil7/convex-todos/README.md

 npm run build
 ```

-4. For OpenAI API issues, verify that your API key is correctly set in the `.env` file and that you have sufficient credits in your OpenAI account.
+4. For OpenAI API issues, verify that your API key is correctly set in the `.env.local` file and that you have sufficient credits in your OpenAI account.

+5. For Convex issues, verify your backend is successfully initialized and up and running in the background.

+6. While deploying your application on Vercel or any platform, you need to update the build commands to also run the convex backend along with the frontend.
+You also need to update the env variables in Vercel.

-6. If you're encountering CORS issues with the OpenAI API, ensure that your serverless function (in `pages/api/object-detection.js`) is correctly configured to handle the API request.
+7. If you're encountering CORS issues with the OpenAI API, ensure that your serverless function (in `pages/api/object-detection.js`) is correctly configured to handle the API request.

 ## 👤 Author